zalando/zalando-howto-open-source/README.md

 **Wait, I thought we were “Open Source First.”
 Doesn’t keeping repos on GHE contradict that?**

 Nope.
-Not every project we create will be appropriate for sharing publicly.
+Not every project we create is appropriate for sharing publicly.
 Some projects will be [too sensitive for publication](https://github.com/zalando/zalando-howto-open-source#never-open-source-these).
 Other projects would act as “noise,” because they are too tightly coupled to what we do internally.
 An organization's open source footprint says a lot about that organization, especially if the org cannot maintain a good signal-to-noise ratio.

-However, we still want you to share these projects inside Zalando.
+However, we still want you to share these projects inside Zalando, on GHE.
 This is why we advocate the InnerSource collaboration model.

-Put simply, InnerSource operates just like open-source in that project teams invite, accept and reject PRs; provide quality documentation; and build them gradually.
-The main difference is that InnerSource is limited to a single organization—in our case, Zalando Tech.

-With InnerSource, we encourage you to make your GitHub Enterprise organization open to other internal teams so they can find out about your work, fix bugs, make PRs, and even add features that your own team currently has no time to develop.
+InnerSource operates just like open-source in that project teams invite, accept and reject PRs; provide quality documentation; and build them gradually.
+The main difference is that InnerSource is limited to Zalando Tech.
+Make your GHE organization open to other internal teams so they can find out about your work, fix bugs, make PRs, and even add features that your own team currently has no time to develop.

 We request that you use private GHE repositories only if they include sensitive information that can't store elsewhere.